TEACHING IN ITALIAN AND ENGLISH – ROME OR MILAN CAMPUS ❯

 International students

-Upon admission non UE students are subject to fulfill the procedure for obtaining the student VISA
+At the time of enrolment, non-EU students are subject to the procedure for obtaining a student visa.

 Field: